Basics For Redclaw Yabbies

 Finally, I find it best to leave the traps out over night and normally try to position them in around some structure.

-Note: All traps must have surname and address marked clearly on the trap float as well as on the trap itself.
+Note: All traps must have surname and address marked clearly on the trap itself as well as your Surname on the Float.

 Author - Ray Kennedy